earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-003-core-kb-structure-for-dev-kit/T003-kb-structure-migration-guide.md

 ## 1. Overview

-This guide describes the **phased migration plan** for evolving the `vibe-dev-kit` KB structure from its current state to the target structure defined in the KB structure analysis and principles documents.
+This guide describes the **phased migration plan** for evolving the `ai-dev-kit` KB structure from its current state to the target structure defined in the KB structure analysis and principles documents.
 It also provides guidance for **other projects** adopting the canonical KB pattern documented in T006.

 **For dev-kit:** Migration is performed in **four phases** (Phase 1 implemented).